smantic/cannonical/README.md

 # Cannonical

 Cannoncial is a tempalate for a go grpc server, with structured logging and prom metrics out of the box.
+A similar http chi server is available on the `chi` branch.

 Vist https://github.com/smantic/cannonical and click Use this template to use it as a template.